Blog

 • Ensure that you make timely payments in the future.

 Interest will keep on accruing but collection proceedings are normally paused as long as you comply.
-For many taxpayers, this is a practical short-term tax debt relief Canada solution.
+For many taxpayers, this is a practical short-term tax debt relief Canada solution when owing money to cra.

 2. Taxpayer Relief Program (Interest and Penalty Relief)